lpod/lpod-docs/level1-text-marks-and-indices.rst

 --------------

 A text bookmark can either mark a text position or a text range.
-It's either a mark associated to a position in a text, or a pair of location marks that defines a delimited range of text.
+It's either a mark associated to an offset in a text, or a pair of location marks that defines a delimited range of text.
 Both are created "in place" using a ``set_bookmark()`` context-based method, whose first argument is the unique name of the bookmark, and which takes named parameters that depend on the type of